5 Outdoor Spaces Showcasing Natural Stone Landscaping

 - The colours of your plants should determine the colour of the pebbles you use around them, with red, blue or violet flowers and foliage contrasting best against warm grey or off-white stone and pinks, yellows and whites looking best against darker stone hues such as greys or blacks.

-- Instead of building a flat stone retaining wall, consider making terraces at different levels and putting small plants on each level to create an elegant botanical feel.
+- Consider making terraces at different levels and putting small plants on each level to create an elegant botanical feel.

 - Every good garden path needs an intriguing destination, so put something surprising out of sight at the end of yours such as an ornament, special planting or unusual rock formation.